sagarigrandhi/EVA4/S4/README.md

 ```
 INPUT -> [[CONV(k=3,s=1,p=0) -> BN -> RELU]*3 -> POOL(2*2)] -> [CONV(k=1,s=1,p=0) -> BN -> RELU] -> [[CONV(k=3,s=1,p=0) -> BN -> RELU]*2] -> GAP -> [CONV(k=1,s=1,p=0)] -> LOG_SOFTMAX
 ```

+## Conclusion

+Only the last epoch shows 99.4% accuracy.
+Inorder to have consistency in the last 3 epochs, the position of pooling, number of channels in the architecture are some of the things that can be changed.